pantheon-systems/documentation/source/content/modules-known-issues.md

 <ReviewDate date="2020-06-30" />

 **Issue:** Uploads using the "Media Entity DropzoneJS" widget do not reliably work on Pantheon.
 The widget relies on a temporary path that is not shared between application containers.
-See [this issue](https://www.drupal.org/project/dropzonejs/issues/2916330) for more information.
+Refer to [this issue](https://www.drupal.org/project/dropzonejs/issues/2916330) for more information.

 ___